 "Beware of false prophets, which come to you in sheep's clothing, but inwardly they are ravening wolves. " ~ Matthew 7:15

-What if I am becoming hooked on Restored Church of God literature?
+What if I am becoming hooked on Restored Church of God literature? (and videos)

 Be sure and educate yourself on the mind control methods that are used in exclusive groups to draw people in and to keep them from leaving.
 Understand that there are many others besides Restored Church of God that also believe "the Kingdom of God is coming soon" and which declare their church is the "only one" which has received "God's truths," the "restored gospel," etc., and are the "special and chosen," "the only true Christians," and who alone are "doing the Work of God."
 These groups also all teach that members who leave their fellowship (and who do not repent and return) have lost their chance at eternal life.
 With their teachings come guilt, shame, and fear to compel people to send in tithes (in most cases three tithes are commanded) and offerings, spend lots of time doing things for the group, and believing that all who don't follow their beliefs and teachings are "deceived by Satan" and are lost.